SEAME-pt/Team04/README.md

 ### 1.2.
 Build the Docker Image

-Once Docker is installed, build the Docker image with this command:
+Once Docker is installed, build the image with:

 ```bash
 sudo docker build -t team04_docker .